cledouarec/jira-agile-metrics/README.md

    defect priority.
 - `Defects priority values: <list>` – List of valid values, in order, for defect priorities.
+- `Defects priority threshold: <number>` – Threshold in percentage to limit the number of values.
 - `Defects type field: <fieldname>` – Name of field identifying defect type.
 - `Defects type values: <list>` – List of valid values, in order, for defect values.
+- `Defects type threshold: <number>` – Threshold in percentage to limit the number of values.
 - `Defects environment field: <fieldname>` – Name of field identifying the environment in which a defect was discovered.
 - `Defects environment values: <list>` – List of valid values, in order, for defect environments.
+- `Defects environment threshold: <number>` – Threshold in percentage to limit the number of values.

 - `Defects by priority chart: <filename>.png` – Draw stacked bar chart of defects grouped by priority over time.